 Remember the acronym WINTER when driving in the snow.

 - W—Water: You need to have a water supply available, preferably in a container that will not freeze.

 - I—Insulation: Use soft materials (e.g., sleeping bags) to insulate yourself from the cold.

 - N—Necessities: Pack extra clothes and food for an emergency.

-- E—Equipment: Bring a cell phone, battery-powered radio, blankets, and matches.
-You should also pack warm clothes, a first-aid kit, and other items.
+- E—Equipment: Bring your cell phone, blankets, and matches.
+You should also pack warm clothes, a first-aid kit, and other safety items.

 - R – Rescue plan: Tell someone where you are in an emergency.